 • Murray Cod catch limits are a minimum size of 55cm and a maximum size of 75cm.

-• Ensure you check Murray Cod season open and close dates which affect all waterways except for lake Eildon which is open all year round.
+• Ensure you check Murray Cod season open and close dates, which affect all waterways except Lake Eildon, which is open all year round.

 • Our largest freshwater fish that can grow over 50 kilos

 • Murray Cod have a daily bag limit.
-Can only take 1 for the river, and can only take 2 for lakes, urban lakes, and impoundments. ( this is specified at the bottom of this article )
+It can only take 1 for the river and 2 for lakes, urban lakes, and impoundments.
+(This is specified at the bottom of this article.)

 • The largest Murray cod ever officially recorded was 183 cm or 113 Kg